Dean: Sueann Ambron

 Refer to the student portal each term for course availability and prerequisites.

 Students are required to attend classes, including online classes, on a regular basis.
 Absences must be arranged with the instructor and must conform with university and instructor policies on attendance.

 Students are expected to know and fulfill all prerequisites when registering.
 Prerequisites are in place for the benefit of the student.
 The Business School wants our students to have the best experience in their courses, and having the prerequisites for a course ensures that you are ready for the material that will be covered.
 See course listings for relevant prerequisites as many are strictly enforced.
 The Business School reserves the right to administratively drop students who enroll without the correct prerequisites.
 This action may result in the loss of tuition.

 The course numbering system used at CU Denver identifies the class standing required for enrollment.
 Students are expected to take 1000-level courses in their freshman year, 2000-level courses in their sophomore year, 3000-level courses in their junior year and 4000-level courses in their senior year.
 Courses at the 5000 and 6000 level are restricted to master’s-level business students, and courses at the 7000 level are restricted to PhD students.

 Students may add courses to their original schedule through the census date (first 12 days of the fall or spring semester, first eight days of summer session).
-Instructor approval may be required to add a course after the first week of classes.
+Instructor approval is required to add a course after the first week of classes.
 In some cases, instructors do not allow students to add their course if the student fails to attend the first week of classes.
 In addition, instructors may ask that a student be administratively dropped from the course for failure to attend the first week of classes.

 The school reserves the right to administratively drop students who are incorrectly enrolled in business courses.
 Instructors also may recommend that students who fail to meet expected course attendance or course prerequisites be dropped from the course.
 Generally, students who are administratively dropped will not receive tuition refunds.